Treatise on Relics

-Treatise on Relics or Tract on Relics (Traitté des reliques) is a theological book by John Calvin, written in 1543 in French about the authenticity of many Christian relics.
+Treatise on Relics or Tract on Relics (Traitté des reliques) is a theological book by theologian John Calvin, written in 1543 in French about the authenticity of many Christian relics.
 Calvin harshly criticizes the relics' authenticity, and suggests the rejection of relic worship.
 The book was published in Geneva, and was included in the Index Librorum Prohibitorum.

 Background

 The veneration of saints and their relics has its origins in early Christianity by means of honoring martyrs.
 The earliest attestion is Polycarp's martyrdom in 156 A.D. described in the 2nd century The Martyrdom of Polycarp, whose bones were called "more valuable than precious stones and finer than refined gold" by the Smyrnaean church and were kept to recall and celebrate the anniversary of his martyrdom.
 Widespread cults of saints began in cemeteries outside of Roman cities in the digging up, dismembering, and public display of the bodies of dead Christians; in turn, many of those places became centers of worship.

 In the 4th century, veneration of relics in the west had become a "newly-formed" attitude towards the dead, distinct from pagan cultural norms of the deceased, found especially in Christian communities in Africa, Italy, Spain, and Gaul.
 Augustine of Hippo, for example, described these devotions to the martyrs as "signs of respect to their memory, not sacred rites or sacrifices to the dead as if to gods ...
 We do not, then, worship our martyrs with divine honors of human crimes as the Egyptian pagans worship their gods."
 The late antiquity belief in the significance of the saints was shaped by an understanding of their "deeply immanent presences" on earth.
 By the end of the 4th and 5th centuries, the cult of relics had grown to include secondary objects such as clothing.
 Relics were kept in churches, monasteries and royal houses, and were widely traded; the trade in relics increased after the Crusades.
 Even fake relics were richly decorated with gold, silver, and precious stones for display to pilgrims who considered them authentic.
-At the onset of the early middle ages, relic veneration had an "all-pervasive influence" in Latin Christendom that has "no parallel" to any other society.
+At the onset of the early Middle Ages, relic veneration had an "all-pervasive influence" in Latin Christendom that has "no parallel" to any other society.

 By the mid-16th century, the number of relics was enormous and it was nearly impossible to determine a relic's authenticity.
-Guibert of Nogent's early-12th-century On Saints and Their Relics (De sanctis et pigneribus eorum) was a critique of popular religion and the alleged relics in the Abbey of Saint-Médard de Soissons, a Benedictine monastery which was destroyed during the French Revolution.
-The Reformation criticized the veneration of saints and relics, and 1543 Calvin published his Tract on Relics in response to Albert Pighius' 1542 "De libero hominis arbitrio et divina gratia libri X" (which opposed Calvin and Martin Luther).
+Guibert of Nogent's early 12th century On Saints and Their Relics (De sanctis et pigneribus eorum) was a critique of popular religion and the alleged relics in the Abbey of Saint-Médard de Soissons, a Benedictine monastery which was destroyed during the French Revolution.
+The Reformation criticized the veneration of saints and relics, and in 1543 Calvin published his Tract on Relics in response to Albert Pighius' 1542 "De libero hominis arbitrio et divina gratia libri X" (which opposed Calvin and Martin Luther).